 In the meantime, Europe is embracing stablecoins, the cryptocurrencies that are designed to fluctuate as little as possible from any given value.
 Capital, investor rights and supervision will be more tightly controlled, with the changes only affecting companies dealing with 1 million euro ($1.1 million) plus each year.
 Backed by reserves of Fiat currencies in many instances, they can trade smoothly with Bitcoin and other altcoins, allowing a safe haven for volatile funds instantly.

-A sandbox approach spearheaded by the European Commission gives guidance to regulators, allowing them to get familiar with Distributed Ledger Technology (DLT) without an overbearing authority doubling down on them, allowing them space for exploration and innovation using the blockchain.
+A sandbox approach spearheaded by the European Commission gives guidance to regulators, allowing them to get familiar with Distributed Ledger Technology (DLT) without an overbearing authority doubling down on them, allowing them space for exploration and innovation using blockchain technology.

 The United States’ position stands from circa May 2018, that Bitcoin and other altcoins are not deemed as currency or legal tender but a commodity such as stocks that is taxable.
 Cryptocurrency earned is taxed as income, as with property.
 Paying independent contractors for goods and services with crypto must be reported to IRS as they will be liable to pay taxes.
 As with stocks and bonds, capital gains on cryptocurrency balances is taxable within the US.

 Contrasting approaches to legislation around the world leave gaps that make the system vulnerable.
-It is down to providers of age and document verification, as well as anti-money laundering and identity theft protection providers, to plug these gaps.
+It is down to providers of verifiable credentials, as well as anti-money laundering and identity theft protection providers, to plug these gaps.
 'Knowing your customer' can ensure that ID theft and money laundering are minimised and give more control over how client accounts are managed.

-Veriff can play a key part in the secure setup of any crypto based service or product.
-Our end-to-end user verification tool gives peace of mind when faced with the potential anonymity of cryptocurrency, making sure providers have a clear picture of who their customers are, by age, location, and identity, in seconds.
-Clients will experience a hassle-free onboarding experience and have the security of knowing the appropriate steps are being taken, which in turn aids a providers scaling prospects.
+Veriff can play a key part in the secure setup of any crypto based service or product with crypto identity verification.
+We're experts in digital identity management and our end-to-end user verification tool gives peace of mind when faced with the potential anonymity of cryptocurrency, making sure providers have a clear picture of who their customers are, by age, location, and identity, in seconds.
+Clients will experience a hassle-free onboarding experience and have the security of knowing the appropriate steps are being taken, which in turn aids a provider's scaling prospects.

 The double-edged benefit of using a third party identity verification solution like ours not only serves to plug the leaks in a disjointed web of global legislation, but also ensures providers are well on their way to adhering to current KYC (vital for obtaining and keeping your licence) and AML legislation, as well as being ready for future enforcements that will inevitably tighten around customer and user identity.